kodekloudhub/certified-kubernetes-security-specialist-cks-course/docs/08-Mock-Exams/02-Mock-Exam-1.md

         name: admission-controllers
       ```

-  1. update the kube-apiserver command flags and add `ImagePolicyWebhook` to the `enable-admission-plugins` flag
+  1. Update the kube-apiserver command flags and add `ImagePolicyWebhook` to the `enable-admission-plugins` flag

       ```
       - --admission-control-config-file=/etc/admission-controllers/admission-configuration.yaml
       - --enable-admission-plugins=NodeRestriction,ImagePolicyWebhook
+      ```

+  1. Wait for the API server to restart.
+May take up to a minute.

+      You can use the folloowing command to monitor the containers

+      ```bash
+      watch crictl ps
+      ```

+      `CTRL + C` exits the watch.

+  1. Finally, update the pod with the correct image

+      ```bash
+      kubectl set image -n magnum pods/app-0403 app-0403=gcr.io/google-containers/busybox:1.27
       ```

   </details>